-- 696. In the prior year peer review report, it was determined that Kazakhstan was still developing a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.
-Kazakhstan has not yet put in place such a process for the year in review. - 697.
-As it is not known whether exchanges took place in the year of review, no data on the timeliness of exchanges can be reported.
+- 723. In the prior years' peer review reports, it was determined that Kazakhstan was still developing a process to complete the templates on relevant rulings, to make them available to the Competent Authority for exchange of information, and to exchange them with relevant jurisdictions.
+Kazakhstan has not yet put in place such a process for the year in review. - 724.
+During the year in review, no exchanges took place and no data on the timeliness of exchanges is reported.